-In the symmetric Anderson lattice, which is described by the effective Hamiltonian ${\cal H }_{eff}$ (see section "Methods"), the constrain for local density of d-electrons $n_{\textbf{k},\uparrow}+n_{\textbf{k},\downarrow}=1$ is valid in the Kondo insulator state for arbitrary value of a wave vector $\textbf{k}$ and arbitrary parameters of the Hamiltonian (1).
-It is reduced to a local condition $n_{j,\uparrow}+n_{j,\downarrow}=1$, which is necessary to transform the local spin-$\frac{1}{2}$ operator via the d-fermion operators.

-The behavior of the electron liquid in the Kondo problem and the Anderson model is universal in the sense that it does not depend on the dimension of the system; let me remind you that their exact solutions do not depend on dimension of the models \cite{W1,W2}.
-Below we will show that this universality is preserved for the symmetric Anderson lattice model, as was first noted in \cite{IK1}.
-According to Wiegmann the Kondo regime is realized in the Anderson model in a state of integer valence at $\rho v^2< -\epsilon_g$ ($\rho$ is the density state of s-electrons at the Fermi energy) and the symmetric model at $\epsilon_g=-\frac{U}{2}$.
-We will consider the symmetric Anderson lattice defined on the chain and simple lattices -square and cubic.
+The electron liquid behavior in the Kondo problem and the Anderson model is universal in the sense that it does not depend on the dimension of the system and their exact solutions do not depend on dimension of the models \cite{W1,W2}.
+We will show that this universality is preserved for the symmetric Anderson lattice model, as it was noted at first in \cite{IK1}.
+According to Wiegmann \cite{W1,W2} the Kondo regime is realized in the symmetric Anderson model in the integer valence state at $\rho v^2< -\epsilon_g$ (where $\rho$ is the density states of s-electrons at the Fermi energy).
+We will consider the symmetric Anderson lattice defined on the chain and simple square and cubic lattices.